IanWambai/Chowder/README.md

 ##Use Cases

 You can easily use Chowder in your Android app for the following cases:
-* Having a user pay before accessing your app, or certain features in your app
+* Having a user pay before accessing your app, or certain features in your app.
-* Having a list of items, such as products, tickets, meals, books, music ,images or other media, and having the user reliably pay to access them
+* Having a list of items, such as products, tickets, meals, books, music ,images or other media, and having the user reliably pay to access them.
 * In-app purchases in games e.t.c.
-* Having a user pay to access the premium/ad-free version of your app
+* Having a user pay to access the premium/ad-free version of your app.
-* Subscribing a user and having them pay again after a set period of time
+* Subscribing a user and having them pay again after a set period of time.
-* Any form of payment you need a user to make for you to provide them goods/services via Android
+* Any form of payment you need a user to make for you to provide them goods/services via Android.

 ##Usage